Skip to content

 • ½ cup popcorn kernels

-• Salt, melted butter, or your favourite seasonings
+• Salt, butter, or preferred seasonings

-How To Make Popcorn In A Saucepan (Step-by-Step)
+How to Make Popcorn in a Saucepan

 1. Heat the Oil

-2. Add the Popcorn Kernels
+2. Add the Kernels

-3. Shake the Pot Gently
+3. Gently Shake the Pan

 4. Listen for the Popping to Slow

-5. Season and Enjoy
+5. Season and Serve

-Tips For Perfect Stovetop Popcorn
+Tips for Perfect Stovetop Popcorn

-• Melt butter separately to avoid soggy popcorn.
+• Melt butter separately to prevent sogginess

 Serving Ideas